uwu/uwu.network/src/pages/~sink/blog/2023/03/qopv.md

 except the encoder / decoder state is kept between frames, instead of resetting to `0x000000FF` & an empty index.

+We will also omit the 8-byte end tag (`0x0000000000000001`) between frames, and just include it at the end of the video stream.

+## Let's write some code

-So, coding time, we're gonna implement a QOI encoder and we're gonna do it in C#!
+So, coding time, we're gonna implement a QOLV encoder and we're gonna do it in C#!

 To start with, we're going to assume our input is a folder of QOI files, for ease of implementation.